-Specialty areas of the procedural competence in the program include transthoracic echocardiography (TTE), Transesophageal echocardiography (TEE), stress echocardiography (SE).
+Specialty areas of procedural competence in the program include transthoracic echocardiography (TTE), transesophageal echocardiography (TEE), and stress echocardiography (SE).
 Proficiency in imaging techniques will be acquired in two-dimensional (2D) echocardiography, strain rate imaging, Doppler echocardiography, color Doppler, three-dimensional (3D) echocardiography, and all aspects of structural heart disease.

 The first 5 weeks of the program have daily instruction on campus.
 Students begin by learning the key fundamentals of cardiac function and physiology.
 A combination of both didactic and hands-on laboratory instruction prepares the student for their clinical rotations.
 The remaining 45 weeks include 1 day per week of classroom instruction on campus with 4 days per week clinical practicum at Duke University Health System Hospital sites and other Duke affiliated care centers.

 Online applications for Fall Classes are being accepted now.
 The deadline to apply is June 1.
 Application fees must be mailed separately.

 Students will be required to have a bachelor’s degree.
 If the candidate has a bachelor’s degree that is not a healthcare-related major, they are required to have completed 8 credits of Anatomy and Physiology with lab and a medical terminology course.

 $25,000 - Includes tuition and national registry fee.